President & CEO

 Chief Strategy Officer & Chief Financial Officer

-Jane serves as the chief strategy officer and chief financial officer for First Book and the First Book Marketplace.
+Jane serves as the chief strategy officer and chief financial officer for First Book and the First Book Marketplace, and has provided strategic guidance for First Book and its subsidiaries during a period of unparalleled growth.
 Jane had a distinguished career with law firm Zuckerman Spaeder, where she served as CFO for two decades as it evolved from a small firm to its current status as a major litigation firm with multiple offices in the United States.
-Jane has superior skills in financial management and has provided strategic guidance for First Book and its subsidiaries during a period of unparalleled growth.
-In addition to her financial role, Jane, together with the CEO, CO and CAO, serves on the executive management team, overseeing all operations and strategic development for the organization.
+In addition to her financial role at First Book, Jane, together with the CEO, CO and CAO, serves on the executive management team, overseeing all operations and strategic development for the organization.
 Jane has a degree in math and physics from Arcadia University and she did graduate work at the University of Arizona’s Optical Sciences Center.

 Chief Operating Officer

-Chandler is responsible for First Book’s day-to-day operations domestically as well as at the global level.
+Chandler is responsible for First Book’s day-to-day domestic and global operations.
 Chandler, along with First Book’s CEO, CSO/CFO and CAO, also serves on First Book’s executive management team, overseeing the strategic development for the organization.

 Prior to joining First Book, Chandler worked in marketing for The Coca-Cola Company, where he focused on customer segmentation and strategy, and as a management consultant with The Boston Consulting Group, where he advised corporations on profit maximization, public-private partnerships and organizational design.